jrcarl624/FriendConnect/README.md

 -   [ ] Add the ability to provide an array of strings to be chosen from for the hostName and worldName that is rotated through on session Update.
 -   [ ] Check if the user owns any games if so send an error telling them to use an alt account.
 -   [ ] Add an option to disable auto friending.
+-   [ ] Make a user friendly way to use this tool like a discord bot or something.
+-   [ ]

 ## Credit